 Solutions: More frequent and longer play time sessions; more toys cats can play with on their own.

-Luckily, there is one thing he will play with most days that also works amazingly well as an exercise toy in that it tuckers him out with a lot of physical exercise within a very short span of time.
-The style of toy is a kicker toy, and right now, his favourite is the KONG Kickeroo.
+Luckily, there is one thing he will play with most days that also works amazingly well as an exercise toy.
+This toy tuckers him out with a lot of physical exercise within a very short span of time.
+The style of toy is a kicker toy, and right now, his favourite version (though he likes many) is the KONG Kickeroo.

-You absolutely should invest in a few high energy cat toys or use the ones you have lying around (feather wands are included on that list, I’d be surprised if you didn’t already have one of those around!); they’re not expensive but they do a better job than most cat toys at releasing energy in short bouts.
+You absolutely should invest in a few high energy cat toys or use the ones you have lying around (feather wands are included on that list, I’d be surprised if you didn’t already have one of those around!); they’re not expensive but they do a better job than most cat toys at releasing energy in short bouts of time.

-You should also take the time to grab some toys cats can play with on their own – ones in particular you think your cat will love engaging with, as in case you’re not home or in case your cat is happy to play by him or herself sometimes, they are ridiculously handy.
-And yes, there are many cats will not completely ignore, though nothing can substitute for a human-involved play time for most cats.
+These are perfect in case you’re not home when your furry gets that kick-start to his or her prey drive, or in case your cat is happy to play by him or herself sometimes.
+Ridiculously handy.
+And yes, there are many cats will actually use on their own, though nothing can substitute for a human-involved play time for most cats.